Table of Contents

 Rigid inflatable boats are safe and reliable because they don’t have a keel or rudder that can be damaged by rocks or ice.
 A RIB’s hull is made of fiberglass or aluminum.
 Carbon and or kevlar are a possibility as well: lightweight, strong but expensive.

-3. RIBs Are as Safe as the Skipper is
+3. RIBs Are as Safe as the Skipper Is

 If you’re looking for a vessel that can handle it all, go for a Rigid Inflatable Boat.
 The boat may be safe, but as a skipper, don’t compromise on safety.